cjjouanne/cjjouanne/README.md

 * [AWS Educate Certifications](https://aws.amazon.com/es/education/awseducate/), such as Cloud Computing, Data Science, Machine Learning, and 16 others.
 * **Robotics Championship Winning Team 2019**
 * [PUC Engineering Challenge Finalist 2017](http://ing1004.ing.uc.cl): This course seeks to motivate new students of the Engineering career by bringing them closer to professional practice through the study of multidisciplinary problems that are familiar to them, whose solution is faced from a Human, Intuitive, Creative, and technically Efficient perspective.
+* [SIIAPI](https://siiapi.ga): Created an API that allows users to get information from their IRS accounts in order to integrate this in their apps and scripts.
+This was build using python, html and bootstrap.
+This is a useful project for any business project.

 ## Skills 🦾 [<sup>1</sup>](https://github.com/cjjouanne/cjjouanne/blob/main/README.md#skills-legend)